MLHale/nebraska-gencyber/teachers/firewall/README.md

 Now check if your Cloudbit application still works after making these changes.

-Check other programs in the Inbound rules list that you think might be allowing more ports than necessary for operation.
+Check other programs in the Inbound rules list that you think might be allowing more exposure (Protocol and Ports) than necessary for operation.

 That's it for Firewalls in this Unit.
 Happy Surfing.